Code-Institute-Submissions/2MilestoneProject_MarResub/README.md

  3. The "Submit" button of the contact page was outside the form.
  4. Encountered few issues when linking the emailJS API to my website getting 404 error back.
  To resolve the issue I had to move the email JS code to a different file (email.js)
+ 5. Seems to be an issue I cannot identify when linking emailJS, seems to be an issue with the user ID.

 ## Deployment ##